-In 2008, Chris published a small book of Route 66 Polaroids called “Fading Nostalgia.”
+The year before they met, in 2008, Chris published a small book of Route 66 Polaroids called Fading Nostalgia.
 Two years later, while chatting over several cups of coffee, the seeds of a Fading Nostalgia website were planted.
-Katie snagged a domain and the two began to discuss what the site would stand for and how it would be utilized.
-It took another year (and the reminder of the domain renewal!) to completely solidify this website, but now that it’s up, of course we both feel like we should’ve done it decades ago.
-So many crazy stories and wild places we will now have to recount.
-While we have plenty of old stories to share, we hope to have even more new ones just waiting to be told.
-So keep an eye out for future road trip news.
+Katie snagged the domain and the two began to discuss what the site would stand for and how it would be utilized: photography, adventures, and history at the center.

-When we're not working in a corporate office, we're clamoring to hop in the car and head somewhere, ANYwhere–day or night, sweltering or sub-zero, near or far, sometimes very far.
+When we're not working in a corporate office, we're clamoring to hop in the car and head somewhere, ANYwhere--day or night, sweltering or sub-zero, near or far, sometimes very far.
 There is no building too forbidden, farmhouse too remote or road too meandering.
 Each location is a mini adventure unto itself with stories that need to be shared.

-Embracing the Abandoned
+Embracing the abandoned